-Although stormwater systems are designed only to manage precipitation (e.g. rain and snow), contaminants can be carried with rain into our storm drains, which to lead our creeks, streams and the nearshore marine environment.
+Although stormwater systems are designed to manage precipitation (e.g. rain and snow), contaminants are often carried with rain into our stormwater drains, which are connected to our creeks, streams and marine shorelines.

-The Capital Regional District (CRD) helps support local government's role in managing stormwater systems.
-The supporting role ranges from monitoring stormwater discharges and creating stormwater management outreach materials to creating and administrating bylaws.
+The CRD helps support local governments in managing stormwater systems.
+This support ranges from monitoring stormwater quality, administrating bylaws and creating stormwater management tools, resources and information.

-Industrial, commercial and institutional (ICI) facility operators play an important role in protecting our local environment.
-By adopting stormwater best management practices and adhering to applicable regulations, contaminant loading to the environment can be significantly reduced.
+Industrial, commercial and institutional (ICI) facility operators also have an important role in protecting stormwater quality draining to our local environment.
+By adhering to applicable regulations and adopting best management practices, stormwater contaminants can be significantly reduced.

-Municipalities throughout the region have bylaws that provide regulatory powers to prohibit certain types of wastes from being discharged into storm sewers and watercourses to protect the environment, public health, municipal infrastructure, watercourses and the nearshore marine environment.
+Municipalities in the region have bylaws that provide regulatory powers that prohibit certain types of wastes from being discharged into stormwater drains in order to protect public health and the environment.
 Contact your municipality for relevant regulations.
 On the Saanich Peninsula, contact the CRD for more information.

 Saanich Peninsula Stormwater Bylaw: Central Saanich, North Saanich & Sidney